awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

     }

 #### WebSecurityConfig class
 The following Java code represents the **WebSecurityConfig** class.
 The role of this class is to ensure only authenticated users can view the application.
+Create this class in the **com.aws.securingweb** package.

     package com.aws.securingweb;